 On May 21, 2014, a public notice was sent to the MPO's email contact list inviting the recipients to comment on this draft document.
-On May 15, the Boston Region MPO voted to approve the draft FFYs 2015-18 TIP and its Air Quality Conformity Determination.
-This allowed ample opportunity for public comment and MPO review of the draft document.
+On July 10, the Boston Region MPO endorsed the FFYs 2015-18 TIP and its Air Quality Conformity Determination.
+This schedule allowed for ample opportunity for public comment and MPO review of the draft document.
 These procedures comply with the associated federal requirements.